 18. 52% of all users will not visit a website again if they don’t dig its aesthetics.

 Over half of all users say that aesthetics are the reason behind them not visiting a site again.
 We are visually driven creatures, and as mentioned above, appearance impacts our decisions on credibility, character, and more.

 19. 46% of consumers leave a website if they can’t tell what a company does.

 Being unable to tell what a company does is the second most common reason behind shoppers leaving a website, right behind a bad mobile experience, UX statistics show.
 There are plenty of companies that invest tons of money into SEO content and promoting their website while disregarding basics like this.

 20. 40% of visitors will leave a website that takes over 3 seconds to load.

 Including desktop and mobile websites, 40% of users will abandon a website when it takes more than three seconds to fully load.
+According to PC River, at 2 seconds, website owners lose about 12% of visitors.
 When only mobile users are considered, the percentage is even higher, as you’ll see in the section dedicated to mobile UX.

 21. Reducing the page loading speed from 8 to 2 seconds boosts conversion rates by up to 74%.

 Responsive web design stats tell us that websites with improved page loading speeds have experienced notable conversion rate boosts.

 What’s the conversion rate?
 For e-commerce websites, the conversion rate is the number of purchases divided by the number of visitors.